Irvingouj/NumericalLinearAlgebra/Lab3/Answers.md

 $\frac{(n)*(n-1)}{2} * (3+n) \in O(n^3)$

 # Problem 3
-1）when running the problem against the matrix, the problem is that top-left sub matrix with dimension 2 is singular, so the pricple minor of order k is zero
+1）when running the problem against the matrix, the problem is that top-left sub matrix with dimension 2 is singular, so the principle minor of order k is zero

-2）
+# Problem 4